metablaster/WindowsFirewallRuleset/Modules/Ruleset.ComputerInfo/Help/en-US/Test-TargetComputer.md

 ## NOTES

-TODO: avoid error message, check all references which handle errors (code bloat)
+TODO: Avoid error message, check all references which handle errors (code bloat)
-TODO: this should probably be part of ComputerInfo module
+TODO: We should check for common issues for GPO management, not just ping status (ex.
+Test-NetConnection)

 ## RELATED LINKS